 In a word, yes, you should begin to study.
-And yes, the CPA Exam is changing, but that’s not a reason to put off studying.
+And yes, the Certified Public Accountant Exam is changing, but that’s not a reason to put off studying.
 If you want to become a CPA, stop procrastinating and start today.
-The CPA Exam went through some pretty significant changes that will begin April 1st.
+The CPA Exam went through some pretty significant changes.
 One of those changes won’t be immediately reflected in the exam—it’s the exam’s continued evolution.

 The AICPA is implementing processes gained from its practice analysis to make gradual and continual changes in the CPA Exam.
-This means the exam will be updated every two years from now on.
+This means it will be updated every two years from now on.

 Preparatory Review Courses

-I get a ton of emails asking me whether or not the review courses will be relevant for the upcoming changes to the CPA Exam.
+I get a ton of emails asking me whether or not review courses will be relevant for the upcoming changes to the CPA Exam.
 The simple answer is yes.
-The companies you’ll find reviewed on this site are chosen because they offer the best CPA review courses that will help you prepare for the exam.
-I go through each and every one of them to ensure they’re good enough and I can assure you that they are on top of the CPA Exam changes.
+The CPA exam study companies you’ll find reviewed on this site are chosen because they offer the best CPA review courses that will help you prepare for the exam.
+I go through all of their study materials to ensure they’re good enough and I can assure you that they are on top of the CPA Exam changes.

-Instead of focusing on whether or not a course is going to be updated (because they will) focus on which one better suits your learning style.
-They each have their own pros and cons, so figure out what’s going to better align with how you prefer to study.
-The content will match up with what you can expect on the exam, and the best companies work closely with the AICPA during the practice analysis to help determine the best means of assessing and what should be included on each section.
+Instead of focusing on whether or not a CPA review course is going to be updated (because they will) focus on which one better suits your learning style.
+They each have their own pros and cons, so figure out what’s going to better align with your preferred exam review process and study strategy.
+The content will match up with the multiple choice questions on the exam, and the best companies work closely with the AICPA during the practice analysis to help determine the best means of assessing and what should be included on each study guide.

 The CPA Exam is offered the first two months of each quarter with the third month being a blackout month (except for the first ten days of the month, during which you can sit).
-So, you need to figure out how long you want to take to study for each section.
-And, you definitely need to commit.
-I can tell you from experience that if you don’t commit and get serious about your studying, you will fail and you will waste tons of time and money.
+Therefore, you need to figure out how much study time you want to take for each exam section.
+Additionally, you definitely need to commit.
+I can tell you from experience that if you don’t commit and get serious about your exam prep, you will fail and waste tons of time and money.